Windows Patch Management Solution

 By definition, patch management is the process of updating computers and various network components to mitigate security breaches.
 It is a comprehensive process that incorporates identifying vulnerabilities due to missing patches and addressing critical updates first.

-Patching is a fix, as it relates to correcting errors in a computer program or software.
+Patching is a fix related to correcting errors in a computer program or software.
 However, when such errors remain without repair, your infrastructure becomes vulnerable to countless cyberattacks, which can ultimately compromise your company’s data.

 Therefore, you should proactively identify issues in your systems and network and deploy patches to update and remove bugs regularly.